Arian-80/Device-Management/README.md

 # Device-Management
- Website for managing devices within the school
+ Website for managing iPad devices within the school, written in primarily PHP.